Franz Exner (criminologist)

-Franz Exner (9 August 1881 - 1 October 1947) was an Austrian-German criminologist and criminal lawyer.
-Alongside Edmund Mezger, Hans von Hentig and Gustav Aschaffenburg, he was a leading and in some respects a pioneering representative of the German school of criminology (which at that time tended to treat criminology as a branch of Jurisprudence, rather than as a branch of the Social sciences) in the first half of the twentieth century.
-During the 1920s and 1930s Exner produced pioneering work on the interface between Criminology and Sociology.
+Franz Exner (9 August 1881 – 1 October 1947) was an Austrian-German criminologist and criminal lawyer.
+Alongside Edmund Mezger, Hans von Hentig and Gustav Aschaffenburg, he was a leading and in some respects a representative of the German school of criminology (which at that time tended to treat criminology as a branch of Jurisprudence, rather than as a branch of the Social sciences) in the first half of the twentieth century.
+During the 1920s and 1930s Exner produced work on the interface between Criminology and Sociology.
 He became a controversial figure among subsequent generations because of the extent to which during the 1930s and 1940s his ideas evolved towards National Socialist ideology, notably with regard to so-called "criminal biology", which, by more recent criteria imputed excessive weight to the role of hereditary factors (as opposed to environmental influences and pressures) as causes of criminal actions.

 Life

 Family provenance

 Franz Exner was born in Vienna.
 On his father's side he came from a family of intellectuals and high achievers.
 His grandfather, Franz Serafin Exner (1802–1853), had been a professor of philosophy at Prague and, through his Herbartian advocacy and writings, one of the architects of important Austrian school reforms in the later nineteenth century.
 His father, Adolf Exner (1841–1894), was a Law professor.
 His uncles Karl, Sigmund and Franz achieved notability in the fields, respectively, of Physics, Psychology and (again) Physics, while his aunt was both the mother of a future Nobel Prize winner and the wife of a leading Viennese urologist.
 His mother, born Constanze Grohmann (1858–1922), was the daughter of a factory owner.
 The Grohmanns were a family of bankers, formerly from Saxony.
 Links between the Exner and Grohmann families went back several generations.
 Franz Exner later identified his evidently formidable Anglo-Irish maternal grandmother Fanny Grohmann-Reade (1831-1907), a gregarious free-spirited woman who had grown up - despite aristocratic connections - in relative poverty, as the most significant woman in his life.